bradbell/xrst/test_rst/literal_cmd.rst

 end_before
 **********
-The code block ends with the line before the occurrence of the text *end_before* in *display_file*.
+Each literal input block ends with the line before the occurrence of the text *end_before* in *display_file*.
 If this is the same as the file containing the command, the text *end_before* will not match any text in the command.